Didanosine Oral Solution

 - Avoid drinking alcohol while taking didanosine oral solution.

-- Liver problems have happened with this medicine.
-Sometimes, this has been very bad and has led to the need for a liver transplant or death.
+- Liver problems have happened with didanosine oral solution.
+Sometimes these problems have been severe, leading to liver transplant or death.
 Liver problems may happen in people with or without liver disease.
 Talk with the doctor.

 - This medicine may prevent other drugs taken by mouth from getting into the body.
 If you take other drugs by mouth, you may need to take them at some other time than didanosine oral solution.
 Talk with your doctor.